AtkinsGroup/TransmissionPairs/README.md

+# HIV Transmission Pairs

+This is the code and data repository for the HIV Transmission Pairs project.

+This README includes:
+- How to cite the code and paper
+- An overview of repository structure
+- Installation instructions
+- Example code for running analysis

 ## Please remember to cite the following:
 - The original publication: Villabona-Arenas CJ, Hall M, Lythgoe KA, Gaffney SG, Regoes RR, Hué S, Atkins KE (2020) "**Number of HIV-1 founder variants is determined by the recency of the source partner infection**", *Science*
 - And, if citing the code or data specifically, the DOI as specified in the Science publication